Dates, times, and date-times are commonly used variable types in data analysis. In SAS, dates and times are numeric variables.

 Functions to compute Holidays

-- HOLIDAY(‘ holiday’, year) – The HOLIDAY function returns a SAS date value of a specified holiday for a specified year.
-The standard holiday values are mentioned found in the SAS documentation.
+- HOLIDAY(‘ holiday’, year) – The HOLIDAY function returns a specific holiday’s SAS date value for a specified year.
+The standard holiday values are mentioned and found in the SAS documentation.

 Functions to work with timezones